 In 1929, Betty Crocker was the first to introduce the box-top as a form of loyalty program cards or tokens.
 The coupons were cut-outs that were printed on the boxes or the packaging of the products.
 The customer would cut out these coupons, collect them, and then later redeem them for rewards.
 The box-top form of loyalty card became widely popular, and soon many companies began to imitate this concept.

 In 1981, American Airlines introduced the extremely well-known Frequent Flier program, also known as AAdvantage.
 The Frequent Flier Program was highly successful and showcased the true potential of loyalty programs.
 Card-based loyalty programs gained traction in the 20th century, and brands started issuing cards to their loyal customers and encouraged them to become members of the loyalty programs.

 The 21st century witnessed the emergence of eCommerce, technological innovation, and digital transactions.
 Although the physical loyalty card is still globally used, the introduction of mobile applications is steadily replacing the use of plastic cards.
 Although an app symbolizes the loyalty program, more importantly to many consumers, it is a convenient and eco-friendly way to ensure your loyal customers are taken care of.

-Brands usually offer loyalty program cards to customers at the point-of-sale (POS), which could be the checkout counter at the brick-and-mortar store or on an eCommerce website, right before the payment gateway.
+Brands usually offer loyalty program cards or loyalty card programs to customers at the point-of-sale (POS), which could be the checkout counter at the brick-and-mortar store or on an eCommerce website, right before the payment gateway.
 Some brands offer loyalty program cards to select customers and frequent buyers.